kwitherstine/devopsmeetup_kc/README.md

 # devopsmeetup_kc
-Collaboration on presentation for DevOps Meetup in KC with THE Russ Star
+Collaboration on presentation for DevOps Meetup in KC with THE Russ Starr